powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 **powsybl-iidm-reducer**
 This module provides classes to extract a sub area of a network.

-**powsybl-iidm-util**
-This module provides additional features around the network.

 **powsybl-iidm-test**
 This module provides factories to create simple networks.

+**powsybl-iidm-tck**
+This module provides a test compatibility kit to validate an IIDM implementation regarding the requirements of the API.

+**powsybl-iidm-util** *(Deprecated since v3.9.0)*
+This module provides additional features around the network.
+We removed this module in v3.9.0 and move its content in the `powsybl-iidm-api` module.

 ## Simulators